akisayaka/learngit/readme.txt

-﻿GZit is a version control system.
+﻿GZit is a distributed version control system.
 Git is free software.